-We see, moreover, that our calculations naturally reproduce the Tibet AS$\gamma$ results both in the low and high longitude observation window, corroborating the conclusion that unresolved PWNe provide a relevant contribution in this energy range.
-Recently, also the LHAASO-KM2A experiment presented preliminary determinations of the diffuse $\gamma-$ray signal in the sub-PeV energy domain \citep{Zhao:2021GJ}.
+It is important to remark that our calculations naturally reproduce the Tibet AS$\gamma$ results both in the low and high longitude observation window, corroborating the conclusion that unresolved PWNe provide a relevant contribution in this energy range.
+A test of our calculations could be provided by additional observations in the TeV and PeV energy domain.
+Future experiments with improved sensitivity will be e.g. able to resolve more sources in the regions of interest.
+As an example, CTA, with a sensitivity according to \cite{Sudoh:2019lav}, should be able to resolve about $280$ ($140$) pulsar-powered sources in the whole Galaxy, if the typical source size is $10$~pc ($40$~pc).

+We also note that LHAASO-KM2A experiment recently presented preliminary determinations of the diffuse $\gamma-$ray signal in the sub-PeV energy domain \citep{Zhao:2021GJ}.
 The LHAASO-KM2A diffuse flux measurement is obtained by masking sources included in TeVCAT catalog \citep{2008ICRC....3.1341W} with a relatively large mask radius\footnote{The adopted mask radius is $R=2\sqrt{\sigma_{\rm ext}^2 + {\rm p.s.f.}^2}$, where $\sigma_{\rm ext}$ represents the extension of the source while ${\rm p.s.f.}$ is LHAASO-KM2A point-spread-function, and it is typically comparable to or larger than $1^\circ$ \citep{Zhao:2021GJ}.}.
 LHAASO-KM2A preliminary data for the longitude window $25^\circ\le l \le 100^\circ$ are lower than Tibet AS$\gamma$ results and are close to predictions for the ``space-dependent'' CR-diffuse emission of \cite{Lipari:2018gzn}.